 Government should introduce a permanent, universal healthcare package for seniors: Pritam Singh

-SINGAPORE: A "universal and permanent" healthcare package with "basic level of medical benefits" should be introduced instead of one-time packages like the Merdeka Package, Workers' Party chief Pritam Singh said in Parliament on Tuesday (Feb 26).
+SINGAPORE: A "universal and permanent" healthcare package with "basic level of medical benefits" should be introduced instead of one-time packages like the Merdeka Package, said Workers' Party (WP) chief Pritam Singh in Parliament on Tuesday (Feb 26).

 Mr Singh was responding to Finance Minister Heng Swee Keat's Budget statement, and said that he had received feedback from some senior citizens who missed out on a few years of medical benefits because of the year they were born.